 Not with UBI…and here’s why.
 The idea of UBI focuses on providing money to pay for the basics that people need.
 Housing, utilities, clothing, food, healthcare, and education.
 There are two very specific reasons why this won’t work.

-And two, because the combination of capitalistic greed and inflation mean that the basics will continue to rapidly increase in cost (and some things, like healthcare and education, will continue to increase even faster than others).
+Two, and this is by far the more significant of the two reasons, because the combination of greed and inflation mean that the basics will continue to rapidly increase in cost (and some things, like healthcare and education, will continue to increase even faster than others).
 This means the amount of cash needed to provide UBI will also increase rapidly.
 That’s not just bad, it’s the linchpin that makes UBI totally unsustainable.
 It’s a big part of why the social security and Medicare trusts are running out of money, and this would be no different.

 But there’s a better way.